Hypoxic ischemic encephalopathy (HIE) | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian newborns suffering from acute ischemic hypoxic encephalopathy, this review suggests that early HBOT could be a valuable additional treatment.
+For Canadian newborns suffering from acute ischaemic hypoxic encephalopathy, this review suggests that early HBOT could be a valuable additional treatment.
 It implies that HBOT may help preserve brain tissue, reduce damage, and improve outcomes by addressing inflammation and cellular dysfunction.

 Canadian Relevance